vmware/differential-datalog/doc/language_reference/language_reference.md

 Datalog is case-sensitive.
 Relation, constructor, and type variable names must start with upper-case ASCII letters; variable, function, and argument names must start with lower-case ASCII letters or underscore.
+A type variable name must be prefixed with a tick (').
 A type name can start with either an upper-case or a lower-case letter or underscore.

 ```